crankbird/artisanal-intelligence.info/_posts/2025-04-10-welcome-to-artisanal-intelligence.md

 > “The best tools don’t make decisions for you.
 They help you think better.”

 Many modern AI systems are black boxes.
-Artisanal Intelligence seeks the opposite: **white boxes that support clarity.** We believe that design matters.
+Artisanal Intelligence seeks the opposite: **transparent boxes that support clarity.** We believe that design matters.
 That a well-structured prompt is as important as the model that reads it.
 That *interface is part of intelligence*.

 Here's what that might look like in practice: